prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // time indicating when this product should be delivered
       delivery_date: Timestamp;

       // where to deliver this product.
-This may be an URI for online delivery
+This may be an URL for online delivery
       // (i.e. `http://example.com/download` or `mailto:customer@example.com`),
       // or a location label defined inside the proposition's `locations`.
       // The presence of a colon (`:`) indicates the use of an URL.